secluso/secluso/README.md

 ## (Current) key limitations

+* The camera hub relies on MJPEG instead of H.264 frames for custom motion detection
 * The camera hub pairs with one app instance only.
 * Performance may become a bottleneck for high camera resolutions and frame rates.